Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-Many homeowners make the decision to replace their old single-handle shower valve after removing the wall tile during a shower remodel and discovering a sickly looking green corrosion covers the valve body and the copper pipes connected to it.
-Nobody wants to spend the money and time replacing wall tile only to have a water pipe spring a leak a couple months down the road.
-While often left to a professional plumber, many DIY homeowners complete this project without any problems in a couple hours.
+Many homeowners make the decision to replace their old single-handle shower valve after removing the wall tile during a shower remodel and discover a sickly-looking, green corrosion covering the valve body and the copper pipes connected to it.
+Nobody wants to spend the money and time replacing wall tile only to have a water pipe spring a leak a couple of months down the road.
+While often left to a professional plumber, many DIY homeowners can complete this project in a couple of hours without any problems.

 How a Shower Valve Works